 Nevertheless, I started to take photos – in black & white, of course – and all of a sudden realized how different and beautiful their shapes and details are.

 Flowers are most of the time associated with colors.
 Taking away those colors let flowers ‘shine’ in a different, new light.

 Now their shapes, structures and all their details play the important role.

 After a long and successful career as an attorney and CPA in his native Hamburg, Germany, Axel Breutigam sold his company and relocated to Vancouver, BC to pursue his lifelong passion of photography.

 Breutigam studied under Alan Ross, Ansel Adams’ former assistant, and the exclusive printer of Adams’ Yosemite Special Edition Negatives.
 Under Ross, Breutigam enhanced his technical skill and was taught how best to use digital processing techniques that emulate the darkroom prints of earlier decades.

-Breutigam has established himself as an emerging black and white photographer with a distinct and technically sophisticated style.
-Intriguing perspectives, bold lighting and abstract geometric shapes are characteristic of his evocative, timeless compositions.
+Breutigam has established himself as an international award-winning black and white photographer with a distinct and technically sophisticated style.
+Intriguing perspectives, bold lighting and abstract shapes are characteristic of his evocative, timeless compositions.

 Breutigam’s subtle abstractions, aversion to excessive digital manipulation, and penchant for sharply focused, tonally rich and high contrast photographs draws parallels to the straight photography style pioneered by members of the West Coast Photographic Movement, whihc included renowned photographers Edward Weston, Paul Strand, and Ansel Adams.

 Breutigam’s motifs of abstraction and sharply focused forms makes his photographs remarkably contemporary, while the traditional techniques he practices imbue his photographs with a timeless quality that recalls this earlier movement.